-- 1. Siting - The permittee has demonstrated to the satisfaction of the Director that the well is in an area with suitable geology in accordance with the requirements at 40 CFR 146.83. - 2.
+- 1. Siting - The permittee has demonstrated to the satisfaction of the Director that the well is in an area with suitable geology in accordance with the requirements at 40 CFR 146.83 and as shown in Attachment G of this Permit. - 2.
 Casing and Cementing - Casing and cement or other materials used in the construction of the well must have sufficient structural strength for the life of the geologic sequestration project.
 All well materials must be compatible with all fluids with which the materials may be expected to come into contact and must meet or exceed standards developed for such materials by the American Petroleum Institute, ASTM International, or comparable standards acceptable to the Director.
 The casing and cementing program must prevent the movement of fluids into or between USDWs for the expected life of the well in accordance with 40 CFR 146.86.
-The casing and cement used in the construction of this well are shown in Attachment G of this permit and in the administrative record for this permit.
-Any change must be submitted in an electronic format for approval by the Director before installation. - 3.
-Tubing and Packer Specifications - Tubing and packer materials used in the construction of the well must be compatible with fluids with which the materials may be expected to come into contact and must meet or exceed standards developed for such materials by the American Petroleum Institute, ASTM International, or comparable standards acceptable to the Director.
+The casing and cement used in the construction of this well are shown in Attachment H of this permit and in the administrative record for this permit.
+Any change must be submitted in an electronic format for approval by the Director before installation.

+- (a) A demonstration of compliance of construction requirements under 40 CFR 146.86 must be provided to the Director for approval prior to issuance of an authorization to inject.
+3. Tubing and Packer Specifications - Tubing and packer materials used in the construction of the well must be compatible with fluids with which the materials may be expected to come into contact and must meet or exceed standards developed for such materials by the American Petroleum Institute, ASTM International, or comparable standards acceptable to the Director.
 The permittee shall inject only through tubing with a packer set within the long string casing at a point within or below the confining zone immediately above the injection zone.
-The tubing and packer used in the well are represented in engineering drawings contained in Attachment G of this permit.
+The tubing and packer used in the well are represented in engineering drawings contained in Attachment H of this permit.
 Any change must be submitted in an electronic format for approval by the Director before installation.

-4. Compatibility Testing of Injection and In-Zone Monitoring Wells - Prior to initiating construction, the permittee must submit a final demonstration for approval by the Director that must include, at a minimum, corrosion modeling for well materials that will be in contact with the injection formation, including any chromium 13 components, over the timescale of the project.
-The corrosion modeling must include the site-specific chemistry, including the carbon dioxide-stream and formation fluids, and include possible stress cases in addition to normal operations and any other relevant factors.
+4. Compatibility of Well Materials - Prior to issuance of an authorization to inject, the permittee must submit a demonstration for approval to the Director that must include justification and demonstration that well materials in contact with the injectate, injection formation, and/or formation fluids are adequate for the life of the geologic sequestration project.
+This materials justification must include site-specific chemistry, carbon dioxide stream composition, project operations, formation conditions, fluid interactions with the injectate, and any other relevant factors.